ecupaio/dcgffl/_power-rankings/open-division-season-26-power-rankings-week-2.md

 permalink: /power-rankings/season-26-week-2-power-rankings/
 date: 2024-03-21 17:00:00 -0400
 author: >-
-  Welcome to Week Two!
+  Chris Riotta-Rogers and Ed Abel - Welcome to Week Two!
 The unofficial kickoff of the season saw clear skies, full hearts, and lots of injuries.
 I missed dragging you alleged athletes on the field and with my extra fine ballpoint Swarovski pen.
 This week, Ed is joining the dark side to help throw some extra shade.
 Let’s get into it.
-By:
-  Chris Riotta-Rogers and Ed Abel
 season: 26
 week: 2
 rankings: